France's Arnault faces storm of scorn over nationality move

-PARIS French Socialist leaders and other leftists accused Bernard Arnault, France's richest man, of lacking patriotism over his decision to seek Belgian nationality.
+PARIS, Sept 10 French Socialist leaders and other leftists accused Bernard Arnault, France's richest man, of lacking patriotism over his his decision to seek Belgian nationality.

 Arnault, head of the LVMH luxury empire, confirmed the move a day before President Francois Hollande gave details of a 2013 budget that includes a 75 percent supertax on top earners.